sequelize/sequelize/README.md

 If you want to know about latest development and releases, follow me on [Twitter](http://twitter.com/sdepold).
 Also make sure to take a look at the examples in the repository.
 The website will contain them soon, as well.
 For a (more or less) complete overview of changes in 1.0.0. take a look at [this blogpost](http://blog.depold.com/post/5936116582/changes-in-sequelize-1-0-0).

+## Collaboration ##

+I'm glad to get pull request if any functionality is missing or something is buggy.
+But _please_ ... run the tests before you send me the pull request.

 ## Tests ##

 In order to run the tests, you need the expresso framework!
 When installed just run: